JamesWP/nomic/old_proposals.md

 Status: Passed 3-2

 Harry Jeffrey: For
 James Peach: For
 Murray Colpman: Against +10pts
 Peter Kuehne: Against +10pts
 Daniel PLayle: For

+#306 - Amendment to 'Voting period' - Passed

+Proposed by: Harry Jeffery +6pts

+This proposal would amend rule 205, causing it become rule 306:

+> The prescribed voting period for a proposal shall be one week, beginning at the time the Speaker distributes the proposal to all players. *If at any point a proposal has received votes in favour of it from a majority of all players, the voting period ends immediately, and the proposal succeeds.*

+Quorum: 2 votes

+Status: Passed 4-1

+James Peach: For
+Murray Colpman: For
+Peter Kuehne: For
+Harry Jeffery: For
+Daniel PLayle: Against +10pts